JohnTelford/rstblog/source/av.rst

-The *Autonomous Vehicle Implementation Predictions Implications for Transport Planning* report [#]_ by Todd Litman, Victoria Transport Policy Institute.
-It explores the impacts of AVs.
-It may be the most factual publication or article, free of financial interests
+The *Autonomous Vehicle Implementation Predictions Implications for Transport Planning* report [#]_ by Todd Litman, Victoria Transport Policy Institute explores the impacts of AVs.
+It may be the most factual publication free of financial interests

    "Optimists predict that by 2030, autonomous vehicles will be sufficiently reliable, affordable and common to displace most human driving, providing huge savings and benefits.
 However, there are good reasons to be skeptical.
 Most optimistic predictions are made by people with financial interests in the industry, based on experience with disruptive technologies such as digital cameras, smart phones and personal computers.
 They tend to ignore significant obstacles to autonomous vehicle development, and exaggerate future benefits."

    "There is considerable uncertainty concerning autonomous vehicle development, benefits and costs, travel impacts, and consumer demand.
 Considerable progress is needed before autonomous vehicles can operate reliably in mixed urban traffic, heavy rain and snow, unpaved and unmapped roads, and where wireless access is unreliable.
 Years of testing and regulatory approval will be required before they are commercially available in most jurisdictions.
 The first commercially available autonomous vehicles are likely to be expensive and limited in performance.
 They will introduce new costs and risks.
 These constraints will limit sales.
-Many motorists will be reluctant to pay thousands of extra dollars for vehicles that will sometimes be unable to reach a destination due to inclement weather or unmapped roads.
+Many motorists will be reluctant to pay thousands of extra dollars for vehicles that will sometimes be unable to reach a destination due to inclement weather or unmapped roads."

    "Autonomous vehicles currently have relatively high operational failure rates."